Trentan/IngAusOfxFixWin/README.md

 #### SceneBuilder ####
-SceneBuilder is the gui tool for modifying the user interface, details of which are held in SuncorpAusOfxFix.fxml.
+SceneBuilder is the gui tool for modifying the user interface, details of which are held in OfxFix.fxml.
 You only need to install SceneBuilder if you wish to modify the user interface.